AAC

 • If at any point the singers want (or need!) to stop the recording and do something over, please encourage them to do so.

-Filler Exercises (For Fourth Period Mainly, but they work in all classes!)
+Fun Exercises (For Fourth Period Mainly, but they work in all choir classes!)

 • Fourth period has the youngest singers and sometimes need to break up the class.
 Here are some options:

-• Stick Figure Dance: If you can get your hands on some blank paper (I may have some in the bin), then have the students draw a stick figure in a pose.
+• Stick Figure Dance: If you can get your hands on some blank paper (Check the accordion folder on the shelf in the closet near the door to the sanctuary), then have the students draw a stick figure in a pose.
 Go through all of them to make sure everyone knows what to do for each drawing.
-Put on an upbeat song and shuffle through the drawings as the music plays.
+Tape the drawings to the board so everyone can see them, put on an upbeat song and point to different drawings as the music plays to create “dance moves.”.

-• Parachute Play: There is a rainbow parachute in the black bin.
+• Parachute Play: There is a rainbow parachute on the shelf in the closet near the door to the sanctuary.
 Here is a Spotify playlist of songs with movement that they can do with it.

 • Performance Time: The young musicians in this class LOVE to play piano for each other.
 I sometimes allow 5-10 minutes at the end of class for this.